port-labs/port-docs/docs/platform-overview/port-components/page.md

 **1. **Pages are built from **Widgets**.

 :::note Widgets
-A Widget is a view component from which Pages are built.
+A Widget is a viewing component from which Pages are built.
 It contains the entity type, and a default configuration of the view.
 :::